Forecasting Arctic Temperatures With Quantile Machine Learning: Forecasts and Estimated Uncertainty

 From a policy perspective, even approximate information about when melting will occur can be valuable.
 Although graphs like Figure~\ref{fig:prop} cannot be produced prospectively—since future temperatures are unknown—they can be constructed retrospectively using historical weather-station data.
 Such analyses help stakeholders gauge likely rates of true positives and false negatives conditional on forecasted temperature.
 For example, if a forecast exceeds $4^{\circ}\mathrm{C}$, the realized future temperature will almost certainly be $> 0^{\circ}\mathrm{C}$.\footnote { The plotted percentages should not be interpreted as probabilities.
 Temporal dependence persists among the forecasted temperatures within each bin, although its structure is not easily characterized.
 The forecasts are ordered by temperature rather than by time, and the time gaps between forecasts within a bin can range from days to months.
 For example, forecasted temperatures during late spring and early fall may be similar even though they occur several months apart. }

-Given these results, the role of conformal prediction regions can be briefly revisited.
+Given these results, the role of adaptive conformal prediction regions can be briefly revisited.
 For a new, unlabeled case $T{+}1$, the true temperature will fall within its adaptive conformal prediction region with probability at least $1-\alpha$.
-When the lower bound of a prediction region is greater than zero, the probability that the future temperature will be above 0 is $1-\alpha/2$.
-For a specified coverage probability of 0.80, that probability would increase to 0.90.
+When the lower bound of a prediction region is greater than zero, the probability that the future temperature will be above 0 is at least $1-\alpha/2$.
+For a specified coverage probability of 0.80, that probability would be at least 0.90.
 Coverage is gained because under some circumstances, the prediction region's upper bound may not matter much.
 This approach could work well for Svalbard insofar as temperatures $> 0^{\circ}\mathrm{C}$ are far more concerning than lower temperatures.
 In the spirit of Figure~\ref{fig:prop}, when the lower bound of the prediction region is greater than $> 0^{\circ}\mathrm{C}$, one may simply assume that the forecast of melting is correct.